komed3/cmpstr/README.md

 #### ``isReady()``

 Checks whether string and algorithm are set correctly.
-Returns `true`, if the class is ready to perform similarity checks.
+Returns `true`, if the class is ready to perform similarity checks, false otherwise.

 #### ``setStr( str )``